 - VOLAPÜK: later gained some degree of international prominence.

 - But it was eventually set aside in favor of easier-to-learn auxiliary languages, such as Esperanto, which borrowed word stems from Romance, Slavic, and West Germanic languages.

 - And Volapük created a method of derivational word formation that allowed for the creation of hundreds of words from one root word.

-- ESPERANTO: sounds like something that would be spoken in the mythical land of Atlantis, but it is the most popular international auxiliary language in the world, with approximately two million speakers worldwide.
+- ESPERANTO: sounds like something that would be spoken in the mythical land of Atlantis, but it is the most popular international auxiliary language globally, with approximately two million speakers worldwide.

-While we might all argue that our mother tongue is the most straightforward language in the world, linguists might suggest that Esperanto holds the #1 spot.
+While we might all argue that our mother tongue is the most straightforward language globally, linguists might suggest that Esperanto holds the #1 spot.